 I do this for you- I knew you’d want to know what this experience was like so, I, Shenanigans, took one for the team.

 Okay, I can’t even say that with a straight face.
 Bahahaha.

 This is a recap of the event.
 The Walt Disney World Marathon weekend is the only race offering the Challenge at this time.
 And the ship does fill up every year.

-If you are Disney Cruising Dream(ing), I’m a travel planner with Park and Preston and we specialize in all things Disney (and runDisney!).
+If you are Disney Cruising Dream(ing), I’m the agency owner at No-Guilt Travel and we specialize in all things Disney (and runDisney!).

 There are still a lot of great cabins available on this cruise, and I promise you will not regret a week of pampering by DCL after your marathon weekend!

 Bonus Reason to take the Castaway Cay Challenge Cruise

 Beauty and the Beast is a brand-new stage spectacular aboard Disney Cruise Line.

 It debuted on the Disney Dream on November 6th of this year… and I was fortunate enough to see it twice during the recent Castaway Cay Challenge cruise I took.

 My friend sitting next to me was prepared to be underwhelmed since she had seen the show on Broadway more than a few times.
 She said this was better than Broadway.